sajjaphani/learn-java/README.md

 From Java 7, a single catch block can handle more than one type of exception.
 [This feature](https://docs.oracle.com/javase/7/docs/technotes/guides/language/catch-multiple.html) can reduce code duplication and lessen the temptation to catch an overly broad exception and further enhances the readability of code.
 This [example](/src/org/learnjava/j7/MultiCatchExample.java) shows the use of multi-catch.

 ## Java 8 Features

+There are a number of enhancements added to [Java 8](https://docs.oracle.com/javase/8/docs/technotes/guides/language/enhancements.html).
+This section presents few examples of the same.

+### Default Methods

+[Default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) in Java 8 allows developers to add new methods to existing interfaces without breaking the existing implementations.
+Default methods allows to extend existing interfaces in a backward compatible way.
+Further the implementing classes can choose to override the default implementation provided by the interface.
+This [example](/src/org/learnjava/j8/DefaultMethodExample.java) shows the use of default methods in Java 8.

 ### Iteration